The-Inscrutable-X/MapTheSystem/README.md

 # MapTheSystem

+Goal: Enable massive and comprehensive literary search by searching multiple sources (peer reviewed papars, editorials, social media, papers in other languages, etc) for a list of topics and compiling the results in a zotero database.
+The Journal of Medical Internet Research (JMIR) has many examples of people who may find this tool useful in literary search.

+Notes:
-Goal: automatically return results from keywords and scrape their PMIDs or other IDs.
+Automatically return results from keywords and scrape their PMIDs or other IDs.
 Python Ebscohost discovery API may be used (account needed); Google scholar may be used (more work needed with scholarly and ScraperAPI)
 Use IDs to automatically populate zotero database.